Summertime is finally here—which means there are hot days in OKC that only a dip in a refreshing pool can fix.

-An obvious choice for an all-day, cool-off spot is Oklahoma’s largest water adventure park featuring more than 30 rides, slides, pools and activities.
-And all summer long, the water park hosts Dive-In Movie Nights in its giant wave pool.
+An obvious choice for an all-day, cool-off spot is Hurricane Harbor—Oklahoma’s largest water adventure park featuring more than 30 rides, slides, pools and activities.
+To meet social distancing guidelines, tickets should be purchased online and pre-scheduled in advance by visiting this page.

 Frontier City’s Wild West Water Works

-OKC’s major amusement park opened its own water park attraction in May 2019.
-Kids can splash and play throughout the brand-new complex, but check out the Gully Washer, a 66-foot tall water ride complete with loops, twists and curves that also opened this year.
-This new area joins the other water rides at the Western-themed amusement park, the Mystery River Log Fume and the Renegade Rapids, allowing guests to stay cool wherever they go.
+OKC’s major amusement park, Frontier City, opened a water park attraction last summer.
+Kids can splash and play throughout the theme park but be sure to check out the Gully Washer, a 66-foot tall water ride complete with loops, twists and curves.
+This new area joins the other water rides at the Western-themed amusement park, the Mystery River Log Flume and the Renegade Rapids, allowing guests to stay cool wherever they go.
 Reservations are required so visit this page to start planning!

 RIVERSPORT Adventures and the Boathouse District

 Do you have older kids or a group of friends who want a watersport adventure?
 Book some time with RIVERSPORT Rapids and its Class II-IV whitewater rafting course.
 Go with a guide on a whitewater raft, try it on your own or tube or riverboat through its $45.2-millioin whitewater rafting and kayaking center.
 Even if the water doesn’t cool you off, you’ll have too much adrenaline pumping to even notice you’re hot.
-Too much for you?
+Too much?
 Grab a flatwater kayak and set out on the Oklahoma River at your own pace.
-Sign your kids (or yourself!) up for lessons and let the breeze off the water cool you down.
+Sign your kids (or yourself) up for lessons and let the breeze off the water cool you down.
 Season or day passes and rafting reservations can be arranged here.
 Hint: Keep an eye out for Surf OKC opening at Riversport later this summer.

 Lost Lakes Amphitheater & Water Park

 Try out Oklahoma’s only wake park this summer.
 The Wake Zone offers wakeboarding, water skiing, kneeboarding and wakeskating using a cable system.
-And, the amphitheater is a live music venue as well.
-Not enough options?
 Try out the park’s three Extreme Water Slides or the floating obstacle course or head over to the amphitheater that features live music during the warmer months.